digital-land/digital-land-archived/content/project/flood-zone/_introduction.md

-Flood zones refer to the probability of river and sea flooding, ignoring the presence of defences.
+Flood zones rate an area based on the probability of that area flooding, from 1 (least likely to flood) to 3 (more likely to flood).

+* Status: investigation
+* Identifier: flood-zone
+* Typology (type of data): geography
+* Data provider and maintainer: Environment Agency